anumitgarg/Concurrent-Audit-Automation/README.md

 ## Libraries and dependencies
 The proposed solution has been implemented using Python 3.7.1 and the following dependencies -
 * <b>Google Cloud Vision API </b> is an image analysis service that's part of Google Cloud Platform.
 It enables you to understand the content of images by encapsulating powerful machine learning models in an easy-to-use REST API.
+* <b>Tkinter</b> is a Python binding to the Tk GUI toolkit.
+It is the standard Python interface to the Tk GUI toolkit, and is Python's de facto standard GUI.
 * <b>Regular expressions</b> are a sequence of characters that define a search pattern.
 Usually such patterns are used by string searching algorithms for "find" or "find and replace" operations on strings, or for input validation.
 * <b>Python Imaging Library</b> is a free library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.
 * <b>NumPy</b> is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
 * <b>Pandas</b> is a software library written for the Python programming language for data manipulation and analysis.
 In particular, it offers data structures and operations for manipulating numerical tables and time series.
-* <b>Tkinter</b> is a Python binding to the Tk GUI toolkit.
-It is the standard Python interface to the Tk GUI toolkit, and is Python's de facto standard GUI.
+* <b>Datetime</b> module supplies classes for manipulating dates and times in both simple and complex ways.
+While date and time arithmetic is supported, the focus of the implementation is on efficient attribute extraction for output formatting and manipulation.